a-to-m/board/README.md

           + Receiving from base station how the LEDs should be programmed.

-  * About two dozen programmable LEDs.
+  * A few dozen individually addressable LEDs.
+Not all of them need to be RGB.

   * Six IR ports for sending/receiving the block ID to/from the connected blocks (super low bandwidth).